-What you need to do depends on the type of vaccination you received and whether you completed the series.
-If you received:
+This depends on the type of vaccination you received and whether you completed the series.

-- If you had two doses of Moderna or Pfizer or a single dose of Johnson and Johnson, you have completed the series.
+- If you had two doses of Moderna or Pfizer or a single dose of Johnson and Johnson, you have completed the initial dose series.

 - If you received just one dose of Moderna or Pfizer, you should seek a second dose as close to the recommended timeframe as possible (28 days for Moderna, 21 days for Pfizer)